-OnscreenMessageNotification - root element contains broadcaster and service information for on-screen important text/visual information, including emergency-related, information that has been rendered by broadcasters on their video service(s).
+OnscreenMessageNotification - Root element contains broadcaster and Service information for on-screen important text/visual information, including emergency-related, information that has been rendered by broadcasters on their video Service(s).

-KeepScreenClear - Conveys information for service(s) regarding keep screen clear status corresponding to on-screen important text/visual information.
+KeepScreenClear - Conveys information for Service(s) regarding keep screen clear status corresponding to on-screen important text/visual information.

-@bsid - This 16-bit identifier shall indicate the BSID of the Broadcast Stream associated with the values of @serviceId indicated in the message.
+@bsid - This space-delimited list of one or more 16-bit identifiers shall indicate the BSID(s) of the Broadcast Stream(s) associated with the values of @serviceId indicated in the message.

-@serviceId - This 16-bit integer shall uniquely identify the service within the scope of this broadcast stream that KeepScreenClear applies to.
-If @serviceId is not present, the KeepScreenClear shall apply to all services within the broadcast stream identified by @bsid.
+@serviceId - This 16-bit integer shall uniquely identify the Service within the scope of this broadcast stream that KeepScreenClear applies to.
+When @serviceId is not present, the KeepScreenClear shall apply to all Services within the broadcast stream identified by @bsid.

-@serviceIdRange - Shall specify the range of services within the scope of the broadcast stream that this notification applies to. @serviceIdRange shall not be present when @serviceId is not present.
-If @serviceId is present and @serviceIdRange is not present, @serviceIdRange shall be set to 0.
-The KeepScreenClear element shall apply to the services identified by SLT.Service@serviceId in the range from @serviceId to @serviceId+@serviceIdRange inclusive in the broadcast stream identified by @bsid.
+@serviceIdRange - Shall specify the range of Services within the scope of the broadcast stream that this notification applies to. @serviceIdRange shall not be present when @serviceId is not present.
+When @serviceId is present and @serviceIdRange is not present, @serviceIdRange shall be set to 0.
+The KeepScreenClear element shall apply to the Services identified by SLT.Service@serviceId in the range from @serviceId to @ServiceId+@serviceIdRange inclusive in the broadcast stream identified by @bsid.

-@notificationDuration - This value shall be the duration of the KeepScreenClear element for the identified services within the identified broadcast stream.
+QnotificationDuration - This value shall be the duration of the KeepScreenClear element for the identified Services within the identified broadcast stream.
 For the purpose of counting, time starts at the reception of the OnscreenMessageNotification.
-If not present, @notificationDuration shall be set to "PT1M", i.e., 1 minute.
-A @notificationDuration value greater than 1 hour shall be set to "PT1H", i.e., 1 hour.
-A @notificationDuration value of 0 or less shall be considered invalid.
-The @kscFlag of the identified services within the identified broadcast stream shall be set to "false" when current time reaches or exceeds (OnscreenMessageNotification reception time + @notificationDuration).
+When not present, QnotificationDuration shall be set to "PT1M", i.e., 1 minute.
+A QnotificationDuration value greater than 1 hour shall be set to "PT1H", i.e., 1 hour.
+A QnotificationDuration value of 0 or less shall be considered invalid.
+The @kscFlag of the identified Services within the identified broadcast stream shall be set to "false" when current time reaches or exceeds (OnscreenMessageNotification reception time + @notificationDuration).

-@kscFlag - indicates the status of the KeepScreenClear for the identified service(s) within the identified broadcast stream.
-If not present, @kscFlag shall be "true" for identified services and shall be "false" for all services for the broadcast stream identified by @bsid which are not identified by any KeepScreenClear element inside the parent OnscreenMessageNotification element.
-If an OnscreenMessageNotification element does not include any KeepScreenClear element then @kscFlag shall be "false" for all services for all broadcast streams.
+@kscFlag - Indicates the status of the KeepScreenClear for the identified Service(s) within the identified broadcast stream.
+When not present, @kscFlag shall be "true" for identified Services and shall be "false" for all Services for the broadcast stream identified by @bsid which are not identified by any KeepScreenClear element inside the parent OnscreenMessageNotification element.
+When an OnscreenMessageNotification element does not include any KeepScreenClear element then @kscFlag shall be "false" for all Services for all broadcast streams.